mastodon/documentation/content/en/methods/notifications_alpha.md

 </style>

 {{< hint style="warning" >}}
-This page documents API endpoints that are not finalized.
-We welcome feedback on them and you are free to implement them, but we recommend not having these implementations in a release, as they are likely to change and we will not ensure backward compatibility if they do.
+This page documents experimental API endpoints and is kept for historical purposes only.
+See the [finalized version]({{< relref "methods/grouped_notifications" >}}) if you want to implement the grouped notifications feature in a client.
 {{</ hint >}}

 This page is about grouped notifications, which we implemented server-side so that: